 The Moderation Console is used to curate your sources so that your website reflects a selection of social media posts rather than a full, unfiltered stream.
-To begin moderating, go to the Moderation Console, and click “Moderate and Filter.”
+To begin moderating, go to the Feeds moderation console and click “Moderate and Filter.”

 To begin, choose to look at either “Public” posts (the ones that users can see currently when they look at your feed) or “Moderated” posts (the posts that have been withheld from the public feed for some reason).

 By default, Feeds will automatically sort incoming social media posts as either Public or Moderated, depending on the content of each post.
 You can activate the “Send All Posts to Moderation” feature to automatically send everything to moderation, however.

 Turning on this feature will affect all subsequent posts, but it will not impact public posts that already exist.

 Automatic filters define how Feeds moderates posts.
 Filters are applied to all social media posts on all source accounts.
 Any post that meets all of the applied filter criteria will be passed through to the public post side and displayed in Feeds elements.
 Posts that do not meet the filter criteria will be routed to the moderation queue.

 There are a number of filters available, and they can be turned on or off individually to match your school’s moderation guidelines.

 The blacklist automatically sends to moderation any post that contains the terms you add to it.
 Terms are case sensitive.
 Multiple terms are separated by commas.

 When the whitelist is activated, only posts that contain whitelisted terms will be made public.
 Any posts that do not contain the specified terms will be moderated.

 Terms are case sensitive.
 Multiple terms are separated by commas.